Covid 19 Garda Vetting During Restrictions

-The applicant’s original documentation must be verified and checked against the scanned documentation on the day of recruitment to ensure it matches the information on the scanned or emailed documentation used to process the application.
+The applicant’s original documentation must be verified and checked against the scanned documentation on the day of recruitment/resumption of activities by the club validation officer to ensure it matches the information used in the process.
+The validation officer and applicant completes Form 1 – Validation Form and it is emailed to firstname.lastname@example.org

 Garda Vetting is the Law